Is it for you?

 How do you work with the NFP?

 To apply for the Mitchell, JHU nomination is required for current undergraduates (graduate students and alumni may apply on their own).
-Current undergraduate candidates must go through a campus pre-selection process that begins in March of the application year.
-This PDF Document: overview explains the process and includes a detailed timeline.
-By the March campus deadline, all candidates must complete a Word Document: pre-application form, using the accompanying PDF Document: pre-application instructions, and email it and requisite materials to Dr. Miller.
+Current undergraduate candidates must go through a campus pre-selection process that begins in February of the application year.
+This overview explains the process and includes a detailed timeline.
+Please read the overview before completing the pre-application to understand the big picture of our UK Scholarships application process.
+By the February campus deadline, all candidates must complete a pre-application form, using the accompanying pre-application instructions.
 Contact Dr. Miller with any questions.
 We closely advise candidates on all parts of the application except the personal statement, including facilitating individual feedback sessions with faculty.

 The timeline gives an overview of the application process.
-Your first step is to attend a live U.K. Scholarships info session and complete a Word Document: pre-application form.
+Your first step is to attend a live U.K. Scholarships info session.
 In preparation, explore the resources below to learn about the Mitchell.

 |early October||Meet official Mitchell deadline|